sergiodxa/remix-utils/README.md

 > **Note**
 > This depends on `react` and `crypto-js`.

-Honeypot is a simple technic to prevent spam bots from submitting forms, it works by adding a hidden field to the form that bots will fill, but humans won't.
+Honeypot is a simple technique to prevent spam bots from submitting forms.
+It works by adding a hidden field to the form that bots will fill, but humans won't.

 There's a pair of utils in Remix Utils to help you implement this.